 But Suriname has a dark side too.
 It’s relatively unknown to foreigners because most foreigners couldn’t even find Suriname on a map.
 It’s ‘president’, a dictator really, is also wanted for murder [for his role in the Bloody December of 1982] and by Europol for importing over 1000 pound of cocaine into the Netherlands back in 1999.
-But you wouldn’t know this unless you researched the country ahead of time and if the Number 1 Google search for Suriname is ‘Where is Suriname?’, it’s a safe bet would-be tourists don’t know about the king-pin cocaine drug lord/murdered turned president [dictator].
+But you wouldn’t know this unless you researched the country ahead of time.
+The Number 1 Google search for Suriname is ‘Where is Suriname?’, so it’s a safe bet would-be tourists don’t know about the king-pin cocaine drug lord/murdered turned president [dictator].
 But Paramaribo feels safe; there is no heavy military presence so one would not expect its leader to be a criminal…

 But I digress…

 The area used to be home to a lot of sugar plantations/mills, but when the Dutch pulled out, the sugar industry dried up too.

 The Arya Dewaker Temple. and a message written in Sanskrit—probably something religious.